Skip to main content

 Parameters

--v, --verboseOption to list details of all parsed, validated, and ignored items in your infrastructure.
+-v, --verboseLists the details of all items analyzed, validated, and ignored in your Infrastructure.

 stk validate infra --verbose